Heated Floors

 We perform system checks during installation stages and confirm everything functions as intended before final turnover.

-1) Where do you actually want the warmth?
+1) Where do you actually want warmth?

-2) What’s the finished flooring material?
+2) What finished flooring material?

 3) How do you want to control it?

-4) How will it affect transitions and door clearances?
+4) How will transitions work?

 Fortress Builders treats remodeling as a coordinated system.
 Heated floors are designed alongside the elements that protect your investment long-term.